Sudan's Foreign Policy

-Sudan’s Geostrategic Position
+Sudan’s Geostrategic Position:

-- It’s the link between the Arab region and Africa
+• Position as the link between the Arab region and Africa

 World and Regional Organizations of Which Sudan is a Member:

-The Mainstay of Sudan’s Foreign Policy
+The Core Principles of Sudan’s Foreign Policy:

-Foreign Ministry and Departments:
+Foreign Ministry Departments:

 The Foreign Ministry has evolved over the years and presently includes the following organs:

-- Planning and Research
+• Planning and Research

-- Consular and bilateral relations
+• Consular and bilateral relations

-- International Cooperation
+• International Cooperation

-- Administrative and Financial Affairs
+• Administrative and Financial Affairs

-- Protocol Section
+• Protocol Section

-- Media and International Law
+• Media and International Law

-- National Center for Diplomatic Studies
+• National Center for Diplomatic Studies

-- Specialized Administrations concerned with Sudan’s relations with African, Arab, Asian, European and American States
+• Specialized Administrations concerned with Sudan’s relations with African, Arab, Asian, European and American States

-Challenges to the Sudanese Diplomacy:
+Challenges Facing Sudanese Diplomacy:

 Sudan and World Organizations:

 Sudan is a committed member of the UN and its founding charter and strives to fulfill its role within the world organization.
-Following the development of certain events in modern history, including the emergence of a sole super power, Sudan has more than once found itself the frivolous subject of the Security council.
-Yet, Sudan’s allies have been steadfast in their defense.

-Sudan’s African-Arab relations
+Sudan’s African-Arab relations: